LoganGrant1999/startup/README.md

     - [x] **Processing Votes**: I use local storage to save predictions users make on the site, making the predicting aspect of the application essentially functional.
 I also display a message saying "Vote submitted" whenever a user submits a prediction
 - [x] **Router**: Routing between login and prediction and account components
 - [x] **Hooks**: I use UseState and UseEffect in my prediction and account components.
 UseState is used to keep track of whether or not a vote has been submitted and useEffect refreshes the vote history in localStorage each time a new prediction is made

+# Service
+For this deliverable I added backend endpoints that receive predictions and return prediction history and the number of predictions the user makes.
+I also used [the Sports DB](https://www.thesportsdb.com/)'s API to pull in data of upcoming NBA games that refreshes every hour to ensure that upcoming NBA games are always available to be predicted.

+- [x] **Node.js/Express HTTP service**: Done!
+- [x] **Static middleware for frontend**: Done!
+- [x] **Calls to third party endpoints**: I called [the Sports DB](https://www.thesportsdb.com/)'s API in my frontend to obtain data for upcoming NBA games.
+This data was then populated in my gameCard component to enable user's to vote on who they think will win each upcoming game.
+I set an interval to call the API each hour to ensure that the upcoming games are up to date
+- [x] **Backend service endpoints**: Placeholders for login that stores the current user on the server.
+I created endpoints to get user's predicitons and to post their predictions as well
+- [x] **Frontend calls service endpoints**: My frontend calls my endpoints to store user predictions and to retrieve user predictions from the back end to display user predicitons on the account component